hongtaoh/hugo-ht/README.md

 ## Shoulders of the giants

-I wouldn't call it a "theme" because it is heavily built on other people's work:
+This theme is heavily built on other people's work:

 - The base of Hugo-ht is [Yihui Xie](https://github.com/yihui)'s [hugo-xmin](https://github.com/yihui/hugo-xmin)